 Another good Audio CD/MP3 that you could try is French for Kids: Cha, Cha, Cha.
 This CD has fifteen songs about things like months of the year, numbers, vowels, etc. that are fun for kids.
 This CD is one of Dr. Toy’s top 10 educational toys for 2012.

 Free Children’s Language Websites

-Since most kids love playing computer games there is a really good free game website for kids called French Games, it has topics, lessons and games.
+Since most kids love playing computer games, there is an excellent free game website for kids called French Games; it has topics, lessons, and games.
 Another fun site with games for kids is this Quia site.
-If you want even more games you can always try these Play and Learn games.
+If you want even more games, you can always try these Play and Learn games.

-Radio Canada’s website has clips and short videos of some of it French language programming, to help your kids get used to hearing spoken language.
+Radio Canada’s website has clips and short videos of some of its French-language programming, to help your kids get used to hearing spoken language.

-For basic vocabulary lesson a good site to try is Languages Online.
-Or another site with a similar setup is Language Guide, it lets kids practice their vocabulary, expressions, the alphabet and numbers.
+For basic vocabulary lessons, an excellent site to try is Languages Online.
+Or another site with a similar setup is Language Guide.
+It lets kids practice their vocabulary, expressions, the alphabet, and numbers.
 You can listen to all the vocabulary aloud and then test your audio comprehension and speaking skills.